-Upon receipt of a complaint or notice to the Title IX Coordinator (or designee) of an alleged violation of the Policy, the University initiates a prompt initial assessment to determine next steps taken.
+Upon receipt of a complaint or notice to the Title IX Coordinator (or designee) of an alleged violation of the Policy, the Title IX Coordinator initiates a prompt initial assessment to determine the next steps the University needs to take.
+The Title IX Coordinator will contact the Complainant to offer supportive measures and determine whether the Complainant wishes to file a Formal Complaint.

-The University will initiate at least one of three responses:
+The Title IX Coordinator will then initiate at least one of three responses:

-- 1) Offering supportive measures because the Complainant does not want to proceed formally; and/or - 2) An informal resolution (upon submission of a Formal Complaint); and/or - 3) A Formal Grievance Process including an investigation and a hearing (upon submission of a Formal Complaint).
+- 1) Offering supportive measures because the Complainant does not want to file a Formal Complaint; and/or - 2) An Informal Resolution (upon submission of a Formal Complaint); and/or - 3) A Formal Grievance Process including an investigation and a hearing (upon submission of a Formal Complaint).

-A Formal Grievance Process will determine whether or not the Policy has been violated.
-If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or misconduct, their potential recurrence, or their effects.
+The University uses a Formal Grievance Process as described below to determine whether the Policy has been violated.
+If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, and/or their effects.